8 Big Remodeling Ideas for Small Spaces

 Bookshelves, cabinets, side tables, and other furniture pieces are great for adding extra storage, but sometimes the storage they provide isn’t worth the space they take up.
 The solution to this problem is floating furniture.
 Floating furniture can come in many different forms — from a minimalistic bathroom sink to suspended bookcases, bedside tables, and vanities.
 This storage solution is not only visually pleasing, but it also frees up floor space that would normally go to waste.
 You can fill the floor space with baskets to add more storage or leave it empty to help your home feel larger and less cluttered.

 Open shelving produces a similar effect.
-A great way to display your favorite books, photographs, or decor, open shelving allows you a place to store items without blocking visual lines which makes your space feel free and airy.
-This technique works in kitchens, bedrooms, living rooms, and offices as well as in bathrooms.
+A great way to display your favorite books, photographs, or decor, open shelving allows you a place to store items without blocking visual lines, which makes your space feel free and airy.
+This technique works in kitchens, bedrooms, living rooms, and offices, as well as in bathrooms.
+Consider placing floating shelving in areas that normally are unavailable for storage, such as floating shelving across a kitchen window for plants and decor.

-Remember tip number two?
-Well, if your contractor found any hidden spaces, here’s the part where you figure out how to get the most out of that extra space.
-In addition to any hidden rooms or alcoves, search around your home to find odd nooks and crannies you’ve discounted as unusable.
+Every corner of your home could be put to use.
+Search around your home to find odd nooks and crannies you’ve discounted as unusable.
 You can take advantage of these spaces by adding shelving, furniture, or other storage solutions.

 8. Let There Be Light